 Enabling Greater Understanding of the Alexander Technique

-We encourage and communicate Alexander Technique research, and support a global community of people interested in advancing understanding of the Alexander Technique and its teaching through disciplined inquiry.
+We encourage and communicate Alexander Technique research, and support a global community advancing understanding of the Technique and its teaching through disciplined inquiry

-Alexander Studies Online (ASO) connects you with high-quality published and unpublished research on the Alexander Technique.
+Alexander Studies Online (ASO) makes it easier for you to discover high-quality published and unpublished research on the Alexander Technique.

 Alexander Studies Online (ASO) explores and shares Alexander Technique research across diverse disciplines.
 Collaborate with ASO and share your work with our global community today.